-Dan Baboulene is a film and television composer known for his work on Eaten By Lions (2018), BBC 2's Brexit documentaries with Laura Kuenssberg (2019) In Another Life (2017), and assisting on high end projects including Informer (2017), Vanity Fair (2017), BBC One's The Capture (2019) Watership Down (2017) and Playstation game Horizon Zero Dawn (2018.)
-Dan is an emerging talent in the film composition world with a growing portfolio.
-He is bringing an innovative and unique compositional voice to each project.
+Dan Baboulene is a film and television composer known for his work on Eaten By Lions (2018), BBC 2's Brexit documentaries with Laura Kuenssberg (2019) In Another Life (2017), Playhouse (2020) and Paul Dood's Deadly Lunchbreak (2021.)
+Dan is an Oxford Graduate, with a Masters in music from St Catherine's College, and is a member of the BAFTA Crew (UK.)

 In 2020 Dan scored Paul Dood's Deadly Lunchbreak, starring Jonny Vegas, Kris Maxwell, Mandeep Dhillon, and Katherine Parkinson.
-He also worked with composer Dean Valentine on several trailer tracks, and scored the trailer for Daniel Radcliffe's latest feature film, Escape from Pretoria, which has received millions of views online.
-He scored two of the films from the Uncertain Kingdom anthology, working with director Jason Wingard on a film called Pavement, and working with Ray Panthaki on a film called Ernie, starring Paul Kaye.
+He also scored 'Laura Kuenssberg, The Brexit Storm Continues,' (dir.
+Toby Paton) which played in January on BBC 2 to millions of viewers.He also scored the trailer for Daniel Radcliffe's latest feature film, Escape from Pretoria, and two of the films from the Uncertain Kingdom anthology, working with director Jason Wingard on a film called Pavement, and working with Ray Panthaki on a film called Ernie, starring Paul Kaye.
 The anthology was given four stars in The Guardian.
-He also scored 'Laura Kuenssberg, The Brexit Storm Continues,' which played in January on BBC 2 to millions of viewers.
-Eaten By Lions, scored by Dan, was nominated for a National Television and Film Award for Best Comedy, alongside Yesterday and Blinded By the Light.
-The film also won the Audience award at LIFF.

-In 2019 Dan scored The Watts Brothers debut horror feature The Playhouse and VICE''s documentary on Brexit 'The Brexit Storm: Laura Kuenssberg's Inside Story' The documentary, directed by Toby Paton, was viewed by millions of viewers on BBC 2, and was re run on Channel 4, and received four stars in the Guardian.
+In 2019 Dan scored The Watts Brothers debut horror feature The Playhouse and VICE''s documentary on Brexit 'The Brexit Storm: Laura Kuenssberg's Inside Story,' which received four stars in the Guardian.
 Dan also assisted Blur's David Rowntree on BBC One's hit drama The Capture, working on all six episodes.
-His soundtrack for Jonny Dry's Third Quarter also won Best Score at the New Rennaissance Film Festival.
-Harry Lighton's short film Leash also featured as Best Short at London Film Festival, featuring Dan's music.
+His soundtrack for Jonny Dry's Third Quarter won Best Score at the New Rennaissance Film Festival.
+Harry Lighton's short film Leash (music by) also featured as Best Short at London Film Festival.